QualiSystems/cloudshell-standards/Documentation/networking_standard.md

 Version | Date | Notes
 --- | --- | ---
+5.0.4 | 2018-05-30 | 1) Added the attribute rule "Include in Insight" to the attribute Bandwidth.
+2) Added examples for SCP file transferring protocol type.
+Relevant for the following commands - Save, Restore, Load Firmware, orchestration_save and orchestration_restore.
+5.0.3 | 2018-05-30 | Moved the bandwidth attribute to the family level.
+This change was reverted.
 5.0.2 | 2017-10-06 | 1) Added SNMP V3 Authentication Protocol attribute.
 2) Added SNMP V3 Privacy Protocol attribute.
 5.0.1 | 2017-01-28 |  Added model name attribute.
 5.0.0 | 2017-01-23 | 1) Added letters to resources address.
 2) Changed the type of the following attributes to "Password": "SNMP Read Community", "SNMP Write Community" and "SNMP V3 Password".
 Those changes are NOT backwards compatible